CorrelAidxNL/forward43/README.md

 ## Project aim

-Leading up to Forward43, MasterPeace found that their own database and the data available at other humanitarian, philatropic and entrepreneurial platforms offer relevant and in depth information on social innovations, which is often more valueble than the information found through conventional search engines (e.g. Google, Bing, Yahoo).
+Leading up to Forward43, MasterPeace found that their own database and the data available at other humanitarian, philatropic and entrepreneurial platforms offer relevant and in depth information on social innovations, which is often more valuable than the information found through conventional search engines (e.g. Google, Bing, Yahoo).
 Moreover, the teams involved became enthusiastic about gaining better insight into the landscape of social innovations.
 An overview of past and present projects enables social entrepreneurs to connect with like-minded people, build networks and learn from each other's experiences.
 Thus, in Forward43, we construct a search engine that enables MasterPeace chapters around the world to easily find and contact organisations and/or projects that have similar aims, operate in the same area, or have other relevant experience.

 ---